gcallah/MiscWriting/AI/AIAlchemists.md

 AI researchers have achieved genuine breakthroughs in the ability of computers to process language, sounds, and images over the last decade.
-But along with these real technical accomplishments comes what Mircea Eliade refers to as an "ideology" that describes what their enterprise is up to.
+But along with these real technical accomplishments comes what Mircea Eliade refers to as an "ideology" that describes what many of them think their enterprise is doing.

 For instance, Elon Musk [has
 predicted](https://www.ft.com/content/027b133f-f7e3-459d-95bf-8afd815ae23d)